SCE-Development/Clark/README.md

 # Core-v4
 The new SCE-CORE (fork from Project-MEANserver)
-A web application based off of the MEAN stack for use with SCE
+A web application based off of the MERN stack for use with SCE

-Current Version: Alpha (v4.0.1)
+Current Version: Alpha (v4.0.2)

 ---